HuntedCodes/openctf-pelican/content/pages/status.md

 Title: Announcements

+- The tags for Itanic 1 have been changed from "pwnable" to "reversing and crypto"
 - **SCOREBOARD BUG BOUNTY IS OPEN.
 COME AT US BR0!!!
 V& OUT!!!**
   [https://scoreboard.openctf.com/scoreboardbugbounty-dd9dd662cb9895a2353f6c463120b9eb7fed2bfb](https://scoreboard.openctf.com/scoreboardbugbounty-dd9dd662cb9895a2353f6c463120b9eb7fed2bfb)
 - Just opened a bunch of challenges.